caviri/Volterralab_howto/docs/servers.md

 #### Known issues

 From time to time a backup fail appears.
 This must be consider normal if only happens sporadically.

+### NEW UNIL NAS

+This is the new NAS that we allocated.
+We will transfer all our data to this common NAS.

+- D2c: Everything inside this folder is backup.
+We will work by now in this folder smb://nas.unil.ch/RECHERCHE/FAC/FBM/DNF/avolterr/default/D2c

+- LTS: Long Term Storage.
+For data archiving old datasets.
+See instructions because it requires specific description of the dataset structure. smb://nas.unil.ch/RECHERCHE/FAC/FBM/DNF/avolterr/default/LTS

+We need to transfer at least 10TB to this NEW NAS from VOLTERRA NAS.
+So inside, D2c you can find two folders ‘data’, ‘projects' and ‘personal’.
+	- data: In this folder is planned to be stored all raw data
+	- projects: In this folder is planned to be stored shortcuts to the raw data, analysis, results and documentation by project.
+	- personal: In this folder we can find all our users folders where we can organise the middle files, shortcuts to the original files, personal code, etc. Please create a folder with your name.

+I propose to start using a more structured way of saving the data with compatibility with the Data Management Plans that will be requested  by UNIL in the future.
+That’s why we need to keep the original raw data in a separated folder organised by user and then technique.
+This will include even discarded recordings.
+An excel file with a list of the files needs to be included too.

+Then the project folder will need to contain shortcuts to the data files/folders (to facilitate the use of graphical tools) and an excel file with information about the experiments needs to be included too ( to be used in automatic batch analysis).

 ### UNIL NAS